dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 # Analyzing long-term investments in cryptocurrency projects

 I happen to really enjoy rolling around in the crypto world.
 I spend hours and hours researching, not to find specific answers to things, but because I think its _really fucking cool_.
-Given that many my friends and some acquaintances know how much time I spent researching, I often get asked the question **How do you determine a project is probably a good investment?**.
+Given that many of my friends and some acquaintances know how much time I spent researching, I often get asked the question **How do you determine a project is probably a good investment?**.
 Yesterday, I had a cool conversation about life with my friend César, who phrased this question in a way that gave me a great idea... _write an article about it!_.
 So here we are again, talking about crypto stuff.

 As any human, aside from objective research I've made, I have my own biases and opinions, and like everyone else does, I also apply these to my investment choices.
 So the answer to the question of **what YOU should invest in** is a question only you can answer.
 All I'll do in this article is point to resources and details to watch out when investing on crypto projects, because I've heard far too many times the sentence _"Hey i found this really **good** project, you should check it out!"_, and then I check it out and it's just like any other project of its type.
 Competition is incredibly aggressive and fast on the crypto space, _almost everything_ (more on this later) is open source software, anyone can fork anything and improve it or change it.